timlabs/uscode/United States Code/TITLE 26-INTERNAL REVENUE CODE/Subtitle E-Alcohol, Tobacco, and Certain Other Excise Taxes/CHAPTER 51-DISTILLED SPIRITS, WINES, AND BEER/Subchapter A-Gallonage and Occupational Taxes/PART I-GALLONAGE TAXES/Subpart D-Beer.md

 #### (a) Rate of tax
 * #### (1) In general
   * #### (A) Imposition of tax
     * A tax is hereby imposed on all beer brewed or produced, and removed for consumption or sale, within the United States, or imported into the United States.
-Except as provided in paragraph (2), the rate of such tax shall be the amount determined under this paragraph.
+Except as provided in paragraph (2), the rate of such tax shall be—

-  * #### (B) Rate
-    * Except as provided in subparagraph (C), the rate of tax shall be $18 for per barrel.

-  * #### (C) Special rule
-    * In the case of beer removed after December 31, 2017, and before January 1, 2021, the rate of tax shall be—

       * (i) $16 on the first 6,000,000 barrels of beer—